sefasenlik/Simple-HR-Application-Spring-Boot/README.md

 # Simple-HR-Application-Spring-Boot

-*InternshipApplication* folder contains the assignment, **Simple HR Application** required for KodGemisi internship application process.\
+*InternshipProject* folder contains the assignment, **Simple HR Application** required for KodGemisi internship application process.\
 This application is created using **Spring Boot framework**, its services and libraries, **Thymeleaf** and **Semantic UI** libraries.
 Also, custom **CSS** files are used for basic styling.
 Being a **Maven project**, all properties and dependencies can be found in "pom.xml" file.

 ### Login Info